This paper is a draft, please do not reproduce without authorization.

 RR views addiction as a conflict between the primitive brain (The Addictive Voice) and the more sophisticated "thinking cap", (The Rational Voice).
 Addictive Voice Recognition Technique (AVRT) is therefore a key to becoming rationally sober.
 "There is no requirement of faith in a higher Power, no fearless moral inventories, no self-labelling of yourself as an "addict" or "alcoholic", no sponsor or buddy system, no "spiritual" teaching, and no lifelong commitment to "recovering"".
 In short, if Ernest Kurtz could summarize AA's philosophy by the title "Not-God" (Kurtz, 1991), RR's philosophy can be described as fundamentally "Not-AA".

-RR recognizes that individuals are either rationally-inclined or spiritually-inclined and should choose their recovery program accordingly.
+RR recognizes nevertheless that individuals are either rationally-inclined or spiritually-inclined and should choose their recovery program accordingly.
 This distinction is somewhat related to the distinction made above between "the scientist" and "the philosopher", or between left-brain and right-brain perception of reality, with the important distinction that there is ample evidence that both aspects contribute to man's wholeness rather than a single one as RR seems to imply.
 Against such reductionism of the human intellect to mere logical thinking, it can be argued that full potential for an individual is likely to be more a matter of dichotomy than of lobotomy.

 RR meetings are held to discuss members difficulties to control the addictive voice by the power of reason.
 RR groups exist in some 500 cities in the USA and a few in Australia, Japan and Panama.
 Rational Recovery addresses other problems like food addiction.
 For more information, the reader is referred to RR documentation (see RR in the reference list).